tigawanna/deno-email-echo/README.md

 # deno messages

-A simple service to queue and manage messages for email and Telegram notifications.
+A simple service to send emails and backups to telegram and deno kv inscae of email failure use cases include your contact me fomr on your portfolio site or any other form that sends emails with a chance of silent failure

 ## Features

 - Send emails through a simple API
 - Forward messages to Telegram
-- Persistence options with Deno KX
+- Persistence options with Deno KV
-- Filter and query message history
+- Filter and query message history organization
-- Client name grouping for project organization

 ## Installation